tmsick/dotfiles/README.md

 # dotfiles

-Initialization suite for macOS system
+Initialization suite for macOS and Linux

 ## Prerequisite